sroehrl/neoan3-cli/README.md

 - after checking out a branch, _migrate up_

 The migration is highly simplified and works in two directions.
+### config
+`neoan3 migrate config`

+Displays current local database settings.
+If no settings are present, the creation process starts.

 ### migrate down

 `neoan3 migrate models down`